Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

-These qualitative analysis is verified by numerically solving Eq. (\ref{eq:GP}).
-We plot the steady-state density distribution both in real and Fourier space, $n_\mathbf{i}=|\bar{\psi}_\mathbf{i}|^2$ (Fig. \ref{fig:fig2}d) and $n_\mathbf{k}=|\bar{\psi}_\mathbf{k}|^2$ (Fig. \ref{fig:fig2}a), respectively.
-It clearly corresponds to a density-wave pattern with characteristic wave vector $\mathbf{K}$ (see the sharp peaks with equal heights at both Dirac points) that spontaneously breaks the translational symmetry.
-Moreover, in \cite{SupMat} we show that the amplitudes have the fixed-phase relation $\bar{\psi}_{\mathbf{K}}=-i\bar{\psi}_{-\mathbf{K}}^*e^{-i\varphi}=e^{i\phi}/\sqrt{3\alpha}$, where $\varphi=\text{arg}\{\gamma+ig\}$, $\alpha=N\Delta/\sqrt{\gamma^2+g^2}$, and $\phi$ is an arbitrary phase not set by the equations.
-The latter determines the location of the pattern, which is random ought to the translational invariance of the problem.
-We show in \cite{SupMat} that the pattern is stable against small-momentum excursions for all paremeter values, supporting the numerical results.

-{\it Generic Bose surface}.---The second example we consider is a square lattice with $\mu\neq 0$, for which the Bose surface forms a closed ring with $C_4$ rotational symmetry.
+{\it Generic Bose surface versus Bose-surface nesting}.---We first consider the $\nu\neq 0$ case, for which the Bose surface forms a closed ring with $C_4$ rotational symmetry, see Fig. \ref{fig:fig2}a.
 Since the divergence rates of all the modes at the Bose surface are identical, one might expect a uniform density distribution of them.
 This is additionally supported by the fact that momentum conservation allows now for the so-called ``BCS'' scattering channel \cite{Shankar1994} $(\mathbf{k}_1,-\mathbf{k}_1)\rightarrow (\mathbf{k}_2,-\mathbf{k}_2)$, that couples arbitrary momenta $\pm\mathbf{k}_1$ and $\pm\mathbf{k}_2$ on the Bose surface.

-This intuition is however challenged by the numerical results.
-We show in Fig. \ref{fig:fig2}b the steady-state density $n_\mathbf{k}$.
+This intuition is however challenged by our numerical results.
+We show in Fig. \ref{fig:fig2}b the steady-state density $n_\mathbf{k}=|\bar{\psi}_\mathbf{k}|^2$.
 In contrast to the expected uniform distribution on the Bose surface, a pair of $\pm\mathbf{k}$-modes is spontaneously selected by the random initial conditions as evidenced by the sharp peaks on the plot.
-In Fig. \ref{fig:fig2}e we show the corresponding real-space density $n_\mathbf{i}$, which shows the corresponding striped pattern.
+In Fig. \ref{fig:fig2}c we show the corresponding real-space density {\clb $n_\mathbf{i}=|\bar{\psi}_\mathbf{i}|^2$}, which shows the corresponding striped pattern.
 In addition to the exhaustive numerical analysis, we have been able to prove analytically \cite{SupMat} that this striped patterns are stable against perturbations with momenta at the Bose surface, and also against small-momentum excursions, see below.
 In contrast, we prove \cite{SupMat} that even though the expected uniform solution exists, it is unstable.
+Moreover, in \cite{SupMat} we show that the selected amplitudes have the fixed-phase relation $\bar{\psi}_{\mathbf{k}}=-i\bar{\psi}_{-\mathbf{k}}^*e^{-i\varphi}=e^{i\phi} \sqrt{\rho/3}$, where $\varphi=\text{arg}\{\gamma+ig\}$ and $\rho=L^2\Delta/\sqrt{\gamma^2+g^2}$. $\phi$ is an arbitrary phase that determines the location of the pattern, which is random ought to the translational invariance of the problem.